vaadin/flow/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/vaadin-flow/Lobby#?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-Flow
+Vaadin Flow
 ======
-*[Flow](https://vaadin.com) is a Java framework for building modern web sites that look great, perform well and make you and your users happy.*
+*[Vaadin Flow](https://vaadin.com/flow) is the Java framework of Vaadin Platform for building modern web sites that look great, perform well and make you and your users happy.*

-For instructions about _using_ Flow to develop applications, please refer to [the documentation](https://github.com/vaadin/flow/tree/master/flow-documentation).
+**For instructions about developing web applications with Vaadin Flow**, please refer to [the starter packs for Vaadin 10 with Flow](https://vaadin.com/start) or [the documentation](https://vaadin.com/docs/v10/flow/Overview.html).

 To contribute, first refer to [Contribution Guide](/CONTRIBUTING.md) for general instructions and requirements for contributing code to Flow.